BitBadges/bitbadges-quickstart/README.md

 # Self-Hosting

 In the pages/api/selfhost folder, you will see examples of how to host metadata and balances yourself.
 You will just need to host it in a manner that is queryable from the BitBadges API, accounting for CORS and such.
 The on-chain URL will be the URL of your self-hosted values.

+# Distribution / Balance Assgnment

+You may also use this starter as a way to distribute codes / passwords or update the allocated off-chain balances based on some criteria or interaction.
+For example, you may want to give a claim code only to users who subscribe.
+Or, you assign and update your off-chain balances if the user has completed a certain task.